Pipes of War

 ‘Thanks officer, she said as she entered the room, fooling the policemen inside into thinking she’d been given permission.
 ‘Alright then lads, let’s take a look.’

 Unsure what to do in the presence of a costumed lady, one of the policemen saluted, but the other one nudged him and told him to put his hand down.
 HyJean crouched down and inspected the great hole.
 She noted that, unusually, there were two sets of pipes leading up, one small pipe and another that was considerably wider than the other – almost big enough to fit a small human.
-She shone her light down and took a closer look at the larger pipe, which was lined with the remnants of a white, crusty substance.
+She shone her light down and took a closer look at the larger pipe, which was lined with the remnants of a dirty yellow, crusty substance.

-‘That looks like limescale,’ she muttered to herself as she out a small scalpel and chipped off a bit into a little plastic bag.
+‘That looks like… limescale,’ she muttered to herself as she out a small scalpel and chipped off a bit into a little plastic bag.
 ‘I wonder how that got there.’

 ‘The plumber was surprised by that too,’ said one of the policemen.